zb55/Android-Projects/README.md

 # Android-Projects
-Some Android Projects from when I was learning
+Some Android Projects from when I was learning.
+The Keep and Weather is one of the relatively complete ones.